 Learning Spanish numbers may come more naturally than you think, especially if you already speak a language like Italian or French.
 Italian and French are historically related to Spanish in the same “romance language”/Latin family, while English uses many French and Italian/Latin words that we call cognates (lingual cousins of one another).
 That’s why you’ll often notice that there are many English words and phrases like the word “possibility” that sound close in French (possibilité), Italian (possibilità), and Spanish (posibilidad).

 Many new learners also find that Spanish has a straight-forward pronunciation system, as well as very few irregularities in word pronunciation.
 Plus, the basic alphabet is an almost perfect match to the English one and those of other western European languages.
 There are only three additional letters you’ll want to learn: ch (chay), ñ (eñe), and ll (elle).

 Rosetta Stone’s lessons incorporate Spanish vocabulary with real-world situations that help you move towards speaking the language from day one.
-Learning to confidently speak a language takes time and effort, but you can do it by combining individual practice in our award-winning mobile app and one-on-one practice in Live Tutoring.
+Learning to confidently speak a language takes time and effort, but you can do it by combining individual practise in our award-winning mobile app and one-on-one practise in Live Tutoring.
 These tools allow you to control your learning speed and, ultimately, your long-term progress.

 Learn Spanish Words and Phrases

 People choose to learn Spanish for a myriad of different reasons.
 After all, Spanish is frequently heard in the U.S. in popular music, TV shows, and movies.
 Other people make the personal decision to learn Spanish due to plans to vacation, work, or volunteer in one of the 20 countries around the globe where Spanish is the official language.